franexposito/karma-bot-telegram/Readme.md

 # Karma Bot

-Karma is a Bot for [Telegram](https://telegram.org/) to keet control of the user's reputation in a group.
+Karma is a bot for [Telegram](https://telegram.org/) to keep control of the user's reputation in a group.
+You can add bot [here](https://storebot.me/mybots?bot=bestuserbot).

 ## How to use